szqiel/filmography-screening/README.md

 # filmography-screening
-learning html and css with vibe coding :)
+learning html and css with a little vibe coding :)